ncguilbeault/BonZeb/Examples/Behavioural Tracking and Analysis/README.md

 BonZeb provides nodes to perform tail curvature analysis, tail beat analysis, eye angle analysis, and more.

 # Basic behavioural tracking and analysis
-Most behavioural tracking protocols in BonZeb adhere to the following pipeline:
+Most behavioural tracking protocols for free-swimming adhere to the following pipeline:

 ![](images/image1.png)